 What Does Genmaicha Taste Like?

 One of the most intriguing things about genmaicha is that it has a distinctly different flavor than other types of green tea.
-This is because of the addition of toasted and puffed rice grains.
+This is because of the addition of toasted and puffed white rice grains.

 According to Master Class, Matcha powder is sometimes added to genmaicha tea blends to give it a stronger green coloring.
 It is also added because it adds a more prominent umami note to the tea, deepening its flavor profile.

 Is Genmaicha Popular in Japan?